arteen1000/exec-in-buffer/README.md

 If a file matches multiple regexp, it will apply the programs in the order of the regexp matches as you specified in the alist.

 You can also run it interactively with `exec-in-buffer`, instead of using the save hook.

+# Why this package?

+You could of course use designated packages such as [clang-format-lite](https://github.com/arteen1000/clang-format-lite/) for your formatting needs; however, this one allows you to hook up arbitrary scripts to run "on-save" and format your buffer, reverting your view.

+As a general example, you might have a project `clang-format-commit.sh` script that runs on commit in a specific manner, perhaps not supported by the other code-formatting Elisp package and you could set something like that up for `*.cc` and `*.h` files.